freefood89/flask-tutorial/README.md

 `DATABASE_URI` (Database endpoint for SQLAlchemy)

-This app has been tested with Sqlite and Postgres.
-Postgres was setup using a docker container running locally (`docker run --net host -it -d postgres
+This app works only with Postgres.
+Postgres was setup using a docker container running locally (`docker run -p 5432:5432 -it -d postgres
 `).
-Use the following to configure your backend:

-``export DATABASE_URI=sqlite:///`pwd`/test.db``
+The following is the overridable default database address:

 `export DATABASE_URI=postgres://postgres@localhost:5432`

 You will also need to perform db migrations and stuff (setup db and tables):

 ```
-make init
-make migrate
+flask db uprade
 ```

 ## Start the App